 The first responsibility came in spite of himself in 1952.
 Alexander Schneider having resigned, Istomin could not refuse Casals’ suggestion to take over the artistic direction of the Prades Festival.
 He was not yet 27!
 Gradually abandoning the administrative work, he remained in charge for three successive festivals.
 The second great challenge appeared in 1976, for a tribute to Casals on the occasion of the centennial of his birth.
 At the request of Mexican President Luis Echeverría and at the insistence of his friend Henry Raymont, Istomin agreed to create the first major international festival in Latin America in Mexico City.
 The experiment was a remarkable success, but Echeverría’s successor did not wish to pursue it.
 The third venture was of a different nature, even though friendship and loyalty were still driving forces.
 In 1985, the University of Maryland offered Istomin the opportunity to take over the direction of its festival and piano competition.
 He accepted, but only on condition that he could carry out a truly ambitious project.
 He gave the name of William Kapell to the competition and undertook the development of the festival in a very innovative way, but he soon ran into the lack of vision by the University’s management and decided to retire after the 1987 edition. .

-Cover of the brochure of the Mexico Casals Festival
+Brochure cober of the Mexico Casals Festival

 The common point of these three major projects is that he gave them a fantastic boost, but he soon divested himself of all three.
 He considered that his primary vocation remained being a performer, and that transforming himself into an organizer would harm his activity as a musician.
 However, he was always concerned to pass on the baton in the best possible conditions and to ensure that what he had established could continue.
-In Mexico, he managed to empower Mexican musicians, bringing together an orchestra with the best instrumentalists in the country and coaching them by experienced American musicians.
+In Mexico, he managed to empower Mexican musicians, bringing together an orchestra with the best instrumentalists in the country and having them be coached by experienced American musicians.
 He spotlighted the young and very talented Mexican conductor Eduardo Mata.
 In every field (music, production, communication, administration, broadcasting), his goal was to give an impetus and prepare the teams for autonomy.
 He had stated from the outset that his investment would be short-lived and that it should be the Mexicans themselves who would take charge of this event.
 When he left the William Kapell Competition, he made sure that his resignation did not appear as a disavowal, and he suggested a successor who would be faithful to the spirit he had instilled.

 Apart from these great musical adventures, Istomin had two other important opportunities to apply his ideas, his resourcefulness and his rigor.
-In 1968, he became head of the Committee of Artists and Writers to support Hubert Humphrey’s candidacy for the presidential elections.
+In 1968, he became head of the Committee of Artists and Writers in support of Hubert Humphrey’s candidacy for the presidential elections.
 In 1980, when he was special adviser to the president of Harcourt Brace Jovanovich, he succeeded in setting up a colossal project: the publication of a huge series of books presenting the collections of the Hermitage Museum in Leningrad.
 He had succeeded in convincing Soviet politicians and curators at the Museum, and had assembled a team of Western experts.
 Unfortunately, the invasion of Afghanistan created such tension in diplomatic relations with the USSR that this unprecedented cultural cooperation was cancelled.